quassy/prefect/docs/core/concepts/tasks.md

 All `Task` subclasses must have a `run()` method.

-!!! tip Tasks may be run individually
+!!! tip "Tasks may be run individually"
     A task's `run` method can be called anytime for testing:

     ```python